Validation

 Why a registry?

-Validation in v3 was hardcoded to class-validator. v4 keeps that path open but lets you mix adapters per project: or per route: without rewriting your DTOs:
+Validation in v3 was hardcoded to class-validator. v4 keeps that path open but lets you mix adapters per project: or per route: without rewriting your DTOs.
+Enable validation once in your App class with addValidation().
+The class-validator adapter is registered automatically; pass any extra adapter classes you plan to use:

-// right one at request time based on the schema you pass to @validatedBody.
+// based on the schema you pass to @validatedBody.

-Out of the box the framework auto-detects the adapter from the schema type:
+Out of the box the framework auto-detects the adapter from the schema type (higher priority is checked first):

 | Schema type | Detected adapter |